Information about our airport transfers for international and EU students joining UWE Bristol.

 Change to your booking/flights

-If anything changes after you have booked your transfer (visa, flight changes) or if you booked the flight close to arrival time you must email firstname.lastname@example.org as soon as possible (type URGENT and your arrival date in title).
+If anything changes after you have booked your transfer (visa, flight changes) contact both Hosts International and the Global Student Support team, email firstname.lastname@example.org as soon as possible (type URGENT and your arrival date in the subject line).

 Arriving outside airport pick up

 If you are concerned about this or need help contact us at email@example.com.

 What time will my transfer depart?

-Once we receive your flight details we will aim to email you detailed instructions about your transfer five days before your chosen pick-up date.
-This will include what time your transfer will leave the airport.
-You may need to wait for this shuttle but this wait should not be too long.
+Once we receive your flight details we will aim to email you detailed instructions about your transfer five days before your chosen transfer date.
+This will include what time your transfer will leave London Heathrow Airport.
+You may need to wait for this transfer but this wait should not be too long.
 We will inform you of any changes to your departure time.

-Who can book for the free airport welcome service?
+Who can book for the free airport transfer?

-Can I request a pick up before booking my flight ticket?
+Can I request a transfer before booking my flight ticket?

 No, please book your flight tickets first as we will need your flight details.